 Enable Text Forwarding

-If the problem is that only some of your devices are encountering the “phone number not registered with iMessage” error, you should ensure that you’re logged in with your Apple ID across all of the Apple devices you use.
+If the problem is that only some of your devices are encountering the “phone number not registered with iMessage” error, you should ensure that you’re logged in with your Apple ID across all the Apple devices you use.

 If only some of your devices are experiencing the “phone number not registered with iMessage” error, ensure that you’re logged in with the same Apple ID across all your Apple devices.